 G37.
 Snacks / Desserts / Confections: ice cream, candy, chips, cookies, bakery items, nut, fruit & vegetable snacks, popcorn, etc.

 G38.
 Software: software, groupware, operating systems, or software stored locally on a computer, tablet, or mobile device.

 G39.
 Transportation: air, train, bus/trolley, taxi, subway systems, bike shares, car rentals, leasing not including automobile sales/leasing, ferries, etc.

 G40.
 Travel / Tourism / Destination: cruises, hotels, resorts, amusement parks, travel websites and booking services, travel tours, tourism campaigns, etc.

 Marketing Campaign of the Year - Specialty Categories

 G45.
 Brand Experience of the Year - Business-to-Business: recognizing work that reaches out to business audiences to establish meaningful relationships, memorable, engaging experiences, and unique connections with their brands.

 G46.
 Brand Experience of the Year - Consumer: experiences, and unique connections with their brands.

-G51.
+G53.
 Re-Branding / Brand Renovation of the Year: for campaigns that recreated or repositioned an existing brand.
-A new category for 2016.

 There are a number of other IBA categories that should be of interest to marketing professionals, including many of the publication awards categories, website awards categories, app awards categories, video awards categories, and live event awards categories.